jakoch/jupyter-devbox/README.md

 #### What is this?

 This is a Docker container based on Debian Linux (see [Dockerfile](https://github.com/jakoch/jupyter-devbox/blob/main/.devcontainer/Dockerfile)).
-It sets up a Python/Jupyter Notebook development environment for Visual Studio Code.
+It sets up an Jupyter Notebook development environment for interactive Python programming for Visual Studio Code.
 The pre-installed libraries include OpenCV, Tensorflow, Keras, Numpy, Pandas, Sklearn, Scipy, Matplotlib, Seaborn, Imutils, SqlAlchemy.

 #### What is pre-installed?